-When people think of Noah “40” Shebib, they often think of hit records, Grammy Awards and his long-standing partnership with Drake.
-As one of the most influential producers in modern music and co-founder of OVO, Noah has played a significant role in shaping contemporary hip-hop.
+When people think of Noah Shebib, they often think of chart-topping records, Grammy Awards and his long-standing creative partnership with Drake.
+As one of the most influential producers in modern music and co-founder of OVO, Noah has helped shape contemporary hip-hop.

 Receiving an MS Diagnosis at a Young Age